emileferreira/nvim-strict/README.md

 ## Installation

 Strict can be installed using any package manager.
-Here is an example using [packer.nvim](https://github.com/wbthomason/packer.nvim) to install Strict using the default configuration.
+Here is an example using [packer.nvim](https://github.com/wbthomason/packer.nvim) to install and setup Strict using the default configuration.
+Note that Strict is only enabled once the `setup` function has been called.

 ```lua
 use({